iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/welcome.md

 ---
-description: HORNET is a powerful, easy to install node software written in Go.
+description: The IOTA-Core is a powerful, easy to install node software written in Go.
 It provides the full node capabilities including full support of the latest network updates.
-image: /img/banner/banner_hornet.png
+image: /img/icons/iota/iota_core.png
 tags:
   - IOTA Node
-  - HORNET Node
+  - IOTA-core Node
-  - HORNET
+  - IOTA-core
   - IOTA
   - Shimmer
   - Node Software